-Not sure what the rules are about student loan pay back, I believe the payments have some tax implication (I am about to find out, so please feel free to enlighten me on this one), but maybe figure out if you can pay this debt off faster, it’s never good to have something like this hanging around given the job market these days and such.
+Not sure what the rules are about student loan pay back, I believe the payments have some tax implication (I am about to find out, so please feel free to enlighten me on this one), but maybe figure out if you can pay down debt faster, it’s never good to have something like this hanging around given the job market these days and such.
 I would say this would be an ideal time to pay down your debt.

 You owe your Uncle Fred Money

 Your Uncle Fred loaned you some money when you were just getting started to pay for new tires on your car, but he never really asked for the money back.
 Uncle Fred is a nice guy, but do you feel right owing him money?
 Just for family harmony and your own self-esteem this would be a good place to pay your Uncle Back.

 Remember what Debt Free really means?
 Have you seen an ongoing thematic premise in my situations here.
 If you are in debt, now would be a very good time to think about paying that debt off.
 Now is a good time to start putting together a plan together so you can end up debt free.